soukoku/ntwain/src/NTwain/Triplets/Readme.md

 All TWAIN operations are done through the a combination of Data Group (DG), Data Argument Type (DAT), and Message (MSG) triplets.
-Rather than letting consumers of this lib deal with all the combinations themselves and risk passing the wrong thing, all valid triplet combinations are simply made available under this namespace.
+Rather than dealing with all the combinations directly and risk passing the wrong thing, all valid triplet combinations are simply made available under this namespace.

 Example:
 To get the status of the DS, just use the